CarlConradDeclaro/CarlConradDeclaro/README.md

-## 👨‍💻 Computer Science Student

-- 🎓 Currently pursuing a degree in Computer Science
 - 💻 Specializing in web and app development
 - 🌱 Learning and growing in both frontend and backend technologies
 - 💼 Building projects to enhance my skills and portfolio